Ex-Invesco star Woodford's start-up bets on tobacco, drug firms

 "There is significant emphasis in my new fund on the tobacco and pharmaceutical sectors.
 These two sectors are resilient to falling demand, have strong balance sheets and attractive valuations," he added.

-Woodford's top bets at the end of June included AstraZeneca Plc, GlaxoSmithKline Plc, British American Tobacco Plc and Imperial Tobacco Group Plc.
+Woodford's top bets at the end of June included AstraZeneca Plc (AZN.L), GlaxoSmithKline Plc (GSK.L), British American Tobacco Plc (BATS.L) and Imperial Tobacco Group Plc IMT.L.

-His new fund, which focuses on companies offering "sustained dividend growth", also disclosed investments in Rolls-Royce Holdings Plc and Imperial Innovations Group Plc.
+His new fund, which focuses on companies offering "sustained dividend growth", also disclosed investments in Rolls-Royce Holdings Plc (RR.L) and Imperial Innovations Group Plc (IVO.L).

 Investors pay close attention to bets of high-profile fund managers such as Woodford, who also committed to disclose all the holdings of his CF Woodford Equity Income Fund on a monthly basis.
 Most funds usually only disclose top-10 bets.